Silicon Valley VCs are growing wary of on-demand delivery

 "There is an opportunity to redefine local commerce in cities," says DoorDash co-founder Stanley Tang.
 "But we have to figure out, what are the operational challenges, and then how we can scale it up."

 Deliv, a same-day small-package service aimed at online shoppers, uses a model similar to Uber's, with contractor drivers delivering packages.
-The company has venture investors and has also lured funds from United Parcel Service and some of the largest U.S. mall owners and operators, including Taubman Centers and Simon Property Group.
+The company has venture investors and has also lured funds from United Parcel Service (UPS.N) and some of the largest U.S. mall owners and operators, including Taubman Centers (TCO.N) and Simon Property Group (SPG.N).

-Founder and CEO Daphne Carmeli says that because Deliv does not maintain warehouses or a vehicle fleet, traditional couriers such as FedEx would be "challenged" to match the startup's low costs.
+Founder and CEO Daphne Carmeli says that because Deliv does not maintain warehouses or a vehicle fleet, traditional couriers such as FedEx (FDX.N) would be "challenged" to match the startup's low costs.

 Uber, however, doesn't face those same challenges.
 The company has not said how much it has invested in UberEats or UberRush, or whether either turns a profit, and a spokesman declined to comment on those businesses.